Spantree/puppet-java7/README.md

 ## Module Description

-This module adds a apt repository and then proceeds to install oracle jdk7
+This module adds a new apt repository and then proceeds to install oracle jdk7

 ##### NOTE: This module may only be used if you agree to the Oracle license: http://www.oracle.com/technetwork/java/javase/terms/license/